 The relatively recent phenomenon of social media is growing at an exponential rate, not just for individuals but for businesses as well.
 We’re always trying to help our readers figure out ways they can take advantage of this platform.
+The recurring questions is does social media help small businesses?
 Below are some helpful hints for getting you and your business off the ground when it comes to successful self-promotion through social media.

 1. Get to know your clients and their needs.